 Most Poodles love the water.
 This makes sense, as they were bred to retrieve game.
 He may be over the moon if you toss a ball or stick into a pool or pond for him.
 Just don’t leave him unattended near water.

-Contact us, your animal clinic, for your pet’s care needs.
+Contact us, your animal clinic in Bloomington, CA, for your pet’s care needs.
 We’re here to help!